Wigl (WIGL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wigl Historical Price

-According to the latest data gathered on Wigl live price page, the current price of Wigl is 0.062947USD.
-The circulating supply of Wigl(WIGL) is 8.64M WIGL , giving it a market capitalization of $544.05K.
+According to the latest data gathered on Wigl live price page, the current price of Wigl is 0.065684USD.
+The circulating supply of Wigl(WIGL) is 8.64M WIGL , giving it a market capitalization of $568.98K.

 The Wigl Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WIGL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.